Rare Book School

 Preliminary Reading List

 Welcome to the Visual Materials Cataloging class!
-All students MUST read the required material before arriving in Charlottesville in June.
-Yes, it's about 400 pages in 8 sources, but much of the text is catalog records.
+All students MUST read the required material before arriving in Washington in July.
+Yes, it's about 400 pages in five sources, but much of the text is catalog records.

-Optional readings are provided for those already familiar with some of the required readings.
+Optional readings are provided for those already familiar with the required readings.
 The full citation list serves as the course bibliography to help you pursue specific interests in greater depth.
 Ordering information is included for the core books.
-The online addresses are current as of March 2009.
+The online addresses are current through October 2014.

 You are also asked to complete two exercises before the class starts.
 Searching for Pictures (3 hours) is at the end of this reading list.
-The second exercise Looking at Pictures (30 minutes) will be mailed to you when your course registration is accepted.
+The second exercise, Looking at Pictures (30 minutes), is available as a PDF file.

 I look forward to working with each of you!